-Use Apple News, RSS, Feedly and Instapaper to curate your news
+Use Apple News, RSS, Feedly and Pocket to curate your news

 We live in strange times regarding news and information provision.
 Paper titles are dying as people become divorced from traditional media, and spend an increasing amount of time staring at screens.
 But the way in which news is provided and consumed online can be problematic.